Welcome to Paul Peng [aka Penguin]'s world.

 A hot arc from the ignition coil setup

 Ignition coils- The cheap man's source of high voltage fun.
-Now offering ignition coil kits!

 A shower of streamers erupt from the tesla coil